Free extreme points span generalized free spectrahedra given by compact coefficients: Arveson extreme points and generalized free spectrahedra

 \section{Arveson extreme points and generalized free spectrahedra}

-We now handle the case of generalized free spectrahedra.
-In this section, $\cH$ is a real (infinite dimensional) Hilbert space and $A \in SA(\cH)^g$ is a tuple of compact self-adjoint operators on $\cH$.
-A simple observation is that with these assumptions, if $X \in \cD_A$ then $L_A (X)$ has a smallest nonzero eigenvalue.
-Using this fact allows for us to define maximal $1$-dilations for generalized free spectrahedra and to show that these maximal $1$-dilations in generalized free spectrahedra reduce the dimension of the dilation subspace.
-Though the argument in this setting is again similar to arguments used in \cite{EH19} (and in this article in Section \ref{sec:DropProofs}), details are given for the sake of completeness.
+This section introduces maximal $1$-dilations for real generalized free spectrahedra and presents Theorem \ref{theorem:1DiaReduceKerConDimCompact} which shows that maximal $1$-dilations in a real generalized free spectrahedron reduce the dimension of the dilation subspace.
+Throughout the section $\F=\R$ and $\cH = \ell^2 (\N)$ is a real Hilbert space and $A \in SA(\cH)^g$ is a tuple of compact self-adjoint operators on $\cH$.
+A simple observation is that with these assumptions, if $X \in \cD_A$ then $L_A (X)$ is diagonalizable and has a smallest nonzero eigenvalue.

 \begin{lem} Let $A$ be a $g$-tuple of bounded self-adjoint compact operators on $\cH$ and let $X \in SM_n (\R)^g$ be a $g$-tuple of self-adjoint $n \times n$ matrices.
 Then

 is a compact operator self-adjoint on $\cH \otimes \R^n$ \end{lem} \begin{proof} Straightforward. \end{proof}